-- Reproduction and transformation of the provincial economy - Poverty reduction through social development.
+- Promoting the growth, diversification and transformation of the provincial economy - Poverty reduction through social development.

 1.3.4 Northern Cape Provincial Spatial Development Framework, 2018

 The provincial Spatial Development Framework (PSDF) includes the following vision: Sustainable urban and rural spatial development based on a modern space economy supported by an integrated national and provincial infrastructure network and the responsible use of natural resources providing sustainable livelihoods for all.